Skip to Content

 Go on a sunset sailing cruise in winter, and you might even see whales in Cabo while sipping margaritas!

-During the whale watching season in Cabo San Lucas, you may also see plenty of whale action on the water – even though you’re not on an actual whale watching tour.
+During the whale watching season in Cabo San Lucas, you may also see plenty of whale action on the water – even though you’re not on a dedicated whale watching tour.

 It's possible to see whales in Cabo on a sunset cruise too!